zulip/zulip/docs/dev-overview.md

 * [Using the Development Environment][using-dev-env]
 * [Testing][testing]

-And if you've setup the Zulip dev environment on a remote machine, take a look at our tips for [developing remotely][dev-remote].
+And if you've setup the Zulip development environment on a remote machine, take a look at our tips for
+[developing remotely][dev-remote].

 [dev-remote]: dev-remote.html
 [install-direct]: dev-setup-non-vagrant.html#installing-directly-on-ubuntu